Time Travel

 const handleHistoryClick = () => {

-void evolu.loadQuery(titleHistory).then(({ rows }) => {
+void evolu.loadQuery(titleHistoryQuery).then((rows) => {

 const rowsWithTimestamp = rows.map((row) => ({

-timestamp: binaryTimestampToTimestamp(row.timestamp),
+timestamp: timestampToDateIso(timestampBytesToTimestamp(row.timestamp)),

 }));